lokrau/GLAMICA/README.md

     pip install -r requirements.txt
     ```

-3. In the project directory, run the following command to start the stream from the glasses:
+3. In the project directory, run one of the following commands to start the stream from the glasses:
+    1. If you connect to the glasses via USB:
     ```bash
-    aria streaming start --interface usb --use-ephemeral-certs
+        aria streaming start --interface usb --use-ephemeral-certs --profile profile18
+    ```

+    2. If you connect to the glasses via WiFi (DEVICE_IP can be found in the Project Aria app):
+    ```bash
+        aria streaming start --interface wifi --use-ephemeral-certs --device-ip [DEVICE_IP] --profile profile18
     ```

 4. When this is finished, you can connect to the stream and start the GLAMICA app by running: